 Click here to read about the COMO Adventure Grove playground!

-Where to eat nearby: Botanico or Bees Knees at The Garage
+Where to eat nearby with Singapore Botanic Gardens: Botanico or Bees Knees at The Garage

 One of the major attractions at Singapore Botanic Gardens, Swan Lake was constructed in 1866 and is thought to be the oldest ornamental water feature on the island.
 There are many species of aquatic plants and fishes in the lake, and plenty of visitors come here to turtle-watch.
 Swan Lake is also known for its Nibong palms, which were planted in 1891.

-Where to eat nearby: Fusion Spoon or Bees Knees
+Where to eat nearby with Singapore Botanic Gardens: Fusion Spoon or Bees Knees

 This octagonal gazebo was first built in 1930 and was first a designated spot for regimental performing bands.
 These days, you’re more likely to find engaged couples, newlyweds and families using the spot to snap gorgeous photos.
 It’s one of the most iconic landmarks at Singapore Botanic Gardens, and it’s often identified also the ring of Yellow Rain trees that surround it.